1998 Cúa hostage crisis: In popular culture

 Footage of Duarte's death was caught on camera by news crews filming the scene.
-This footage has been shown on television and a lot of documentaries about crime.
+This footage has been featured both on television and in numerous documentaries about crime.
 It was featured in the shockumentary film, Banned!
 In America, as well as the 1998 shockumentary film, Banned from Television.
 Both films reported the location of the crisis incorrectly.
 Banned!
 In America reported the crisis as having occurred in Caracas, Venezuela and Banned from Television reported it as having occurred in Bogotá, Colombia.

 In June 2017, the video of Duarte's shooting went viral in India, as it was mistakenly reported as a police sharp shooter taking out an ISIS terrorist in Spain.
 Posts on social media and WhatsApp claimed the video was of a terrorist killed in Spain.
 Websites such as BoomLive and The Quint published articles confirming the story was fake and had occurred in 1998.